Kazimieras Simonavičius University

 Kazimieras Simonavičius University (previously: Vilnius Academy of Business Law (VABL), Vilniaus verslo teisės akademija) is a private, state-accredited research university in Vilnius, Lithuania.
 The Ministry of Education and Science of the Republic of Lithuania licensed the former Vilnius Academy of Business Law on August 26, 2003.
 Teaching started in 2004.
-In 2012, the university changed its name to honour Kazimierz Siemienowicz (ca. 1600–1651), a military engineer, artillery specialist, and pioneer of rocketry.
+In 2012, the university changed its name to honour Kazimierz Siemienowicz, a military engineer, artillery specialist, and pioneer of rocketry.

 History

 The university was established as the Vilnius Academy of Business Law in 2003 and expanded to Klaipėda in 2004.
-In 2012, the university merged with the Business Management Academy, became member of the Erasmus exchange programme, and changed its name to Kazimieras Simonavičius University.

-On 26 April 2012, the Senate of Kazimieras Simonavičius University held its inaugural meeting.
-Prof. Dr. Romualdas Ginevičius, was elected the first President of the Senate and Prof. Dr. Ryšardas Burda, the first Vice-President of the Senate.
-As of May 2022, the incumbent President of the Senate is Prof. Dr. Steffen Roth.

-27 March 2013.
-KSU bought the Academy of Business and Management.
-The University took over the VVA Business Management degree programme.

-As of 2018.
-The International Children's University "Alfa" is operating at Kazimieras Simonavčius University.
+The Next Society Institute was founded in 2020 as an institute affiliated with Kazimieras Simonavičius University, with Steffen Roth serving as its founding director.

+In 2025, the Research Council of Lithuania ranked Kazimieras Simonavičius University 1st in terms of research outcomes per full-time equivalent researcher and 6th in terms of absolute outcomes out of 36 Lithuanian universities in the field of social sciences for the evaluation period of 2024.